 During the Hellenistic period in Greece (300–150 BCE), citrine found a different application.
 As documented by researchers at the Museum of Jewelry, a carved citrine depicting Bonus Eventus — the Roman personification of success — dates to the first century CE and is held at the J. Paul Getty Museum.
 Roman authorities wore citrine signet rings to seal official documents.
 Scottish warriors in the 17th century affixed citrine to the hilts of their Claymore swords.
 The stone kept appearing in positions of authority and protection across cultures that had no contact with each other.

 That convergence is hard to dismiss.
 When unconnected civilizations independently reach for the same stone and assign it the same function — protection, prosperity, solar energy — it says something about citrine's particular frequency in the material world.
+The "Merchant's Stone" nickname, which has followed citrine through centuries of commerce, captures the pattern: people who worked with money and risk kept this stone close.

-Stone Citrine Meaning: What the Geology Tells Us
+What the Geology Tells Us

 Citrine is a macrocrystalline quartz, composed of silicon dioxide (SiO2) with ferric iron impurities that produce its color range — from faint yellow at iron concentrations below 0.01% to deep orange-brown at higher concentrations.
 It forms in igneous and metamorphic rock environments, typically crystallizing within geodes and alluvial deposits.